Geology of the Broads: Older subsurface rocks

 Borehole, seismic and other geophysical survey evidence suggest that the entire region is underlain at depth by rocks of Silurian age though these do not occur at or near the surface.
 Much of this region of England is believed to have been emergent i.e. above sea level, during most of the succeeding Devonian period and through the Carboniferous, Permian and Triassic periods.
 Rocks of this age are therefore absent or restricted in occurrence in the region and are unknown beneath the Broads.
 Rocks of Jurassic age are known from other parts of East Anglia but again are not known to underlie the Broads.

 Cretaceous

-In common with most of the rest of East Anglia, the ‘national park’ is underlain by Cretaceous age rocks of the Chalk Group, though these are in turn overlain by younger rocks across the larger part of the area.
+In common with most of the rest of East Anglia, the Broads are underlain by Cretaceous age rocks of the Chalk Group, though these are in turn overlain by younger rocks across the larger part of the area.
 Only west of Wroxham and Hoveton in the Bure valley and west of Brundall in the Yare valley is chalk present immediately beneath superficial deposits.

 There are some very restricted outcrops of the Upper Chalk in the valley sides between Wroxham and Coltishall, some of which like those around Coltishall Hall have been worked.
 The Upper Chalk also outcrops northwest of Bramerton and west from Postwick into Norwich on either side of the Yare valley.